-3 days car hire from Pisa Airport from only £4.29* per day.
+3 days car hire from Pisa Airport from only £5.97 per day, and FREE cancellation options*

 Famed for its Leaning Tower, Pisa is a city with compelling Romanesque buildings in all directions.
 Known throughout history as a prestigious centre of culture, this has endowed the town with a vibrant restaurant, cafe and bar scene.
 You should by no means restrict yourself to the city centre, however.
 With our Pisa Airport car hire comparison, we can find you the best cheap car hire available at Pisa Airport. and get you on the road as quickly and hassle-free as possible.
 Much of the unique beauty of Tuscany is only accessible by car, and with car rental in Pisa Airport we'll make sure you don't miss any of it.

 The car rentals terminal is a five minute walk away from the airport arrivals area.
 Alternatively, you can hop on a shuttle bus that is conveniently located just outside the airport arrivals area.

 - Search - fill out your details above and click search to compare

 - Select - choose the car you want to hire